Getting a job

 Reasonable adjustments

-At work, employers must make ‘reasonable adjustments’ to support a disabled person to carry out their job, and must not treat them less favourably than non-disabled people, whether intentionally or not.
+At work, employers must make ‘reasonable adjustments’ to support a disabled person to carry out their job.
+They must not treat them less favourably than non-disabled people, whether intentionally or not.

 An employer does not have to meet all requests, but they can only reject them if the requests aren’t ‘reasonable’.